-When a marketing claim pertains to effects on human health, the process of claims substantiation starts with lab testing, and proceeds through clinical documentation, with an end goal of publication.
+When a marketing claim pertains to effects on human health, the process of claims substantiation starts with preclinical testing, and proceeds through clinical studies, with an end goal of publication.
 Nevertheless, planning a clinical study in the natural products industry is far from simple, since most natural products have multi-faceted and complex effects on human health.

 Dependent on the marketing claims that you seek to substantiate, the study design will be tailored to those needs.
-Our experience includes acute studies on rapid effect in vivo and ex vivo of natural products, as well as long-term immune studies, studies of inflammation management including chronic pain and weight management, joint function studies, and studies on vascular health.
+Our experience, as a clinical research organization, includes acute studies on rapid effect in vivo and ex vivo of natural products, as well as long-term immune studies, studies of inflammation management including chronic pain and weight management, joint function studies, and studies on vascular health.
 We have conducted numerous other types of studies, including evaluation of stem cell mobilization, mitochondrial function, antioxidant status, and cardiovascular health.

-Following a process through proof-of-concept, pilot, and full clinical studies helps maximize the probability of a successful research plan.
+Following a process through preclinical testing, proof-of-concept, pilot, and full clinical studies helps maximize the probability of a successful research plan.
 The following strategic sequence is beneficial when designing clinical studies on natural products.

 The gold standard for clinical documentation is the randomized, double-blind placebo-controlled clinical trial.
 Planning for a trial to be successful requires well-defined goals, study population, and decisions on which types of data to collect.
-Studies are specifically designed with the goal of manuscript writing for peer-reviewed publication.
+Clinical studies are specifically designed with the goal of manuscript writing for peer-reviewed publication.